 Through our various caring ministries, we seek to embody Christ's gracious love as we sacrificially serve one another.
 Our deacons look after their care groups; and our various support groups provide ongoing care, support and education to help navigate difficult times.
-For more information, contact our Congregational Care assistant Kay Austin or (512) 334-3030.
+For more information, contact our Congregational Care assistant Roni Divine or (512) 334-3030.

 Covenant Deacons have a mission to ensure that members of the Covenant church family receive the care, support and encouragement needed to face life’s challenges.
 Every Covenant member has a Deacon assigned to them.
 The care provided by the Deacons allows people to continue to grow and to reach out with Christ's love in Austin and around the world.

 Contact: Roni Divine or Jean Brender